Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 3.0

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
-This is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
+This figure is worked out by multiplying the total number of texture units by the core clock speed of the chip.
+The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly write to the local memory in one second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of Raster Operations Pipelines by the the core clock speed.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate also depends on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card can possibly write to the local memory in one second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate is also dependant on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices